NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ## Create a NuGet package

 The latest recommended way to to create a NuGet package is from an [SDK-style project](https://docs.microsoft.com/nuget/resources/check-project-format).
-SDK-style project properties, including target [framework](#framework-targeting) and [package metadata](#package-metadata), are defined in the project file (.csproj).
+SDK-style project properties, including target [framework](#framework-targeting) and [package metadata](#package-metadata), are defined in the [project file](https://docs.microsoft.com/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2019#project-file).

 Create a package from your SDK-style project by defining the required properties and packing in [Visual Studio](https://docs.microsoft.com/nuget/quickstart/create-and-publish-a-package-using-visual-studio?tabs=netcore-cli) or the [dotnet CLI](https://docs.microsoft.com/nuget/quickstart/create-and-publish-a-package-using-the-dotnet-cli).